hydrogenbond007/website/blog/2023-05-xx-continuations/index.md

 Continuations are a powerful tool.
 We want to simplify the complexities of continuations, and zero-knowledge proofs more generally, as much as possible.
 To this end, we are working on Bonsai, and so here I want to mention a few of the complications we expect [Bonsai] to simplify.

-For one, while there is the potential for substantial latency gains through parallelization, orchestrating the distribution of a program's segments is not built in to the zkVM code.
+For one, while there is the potential for substantial latency improvement through parallelization, orchestrating the distribution of a program's segments is not built into the zkVM code.

 For another, we currently only support _flat continuations_ and not _rollup continuations_.
 With flat continuations, each segment produces its own receipt.